440 Huntington Avenue

 - Computational complexity

 - BA in Mathematics, Boston University

-Benjamin Hescott is a teaching professor and Director of Broadening Participation at Northeastern University.
+Benjamin Hescott is a teaching professor and Associate Dean of Students at Northeastern University.
 Prior to that he was an Assistant Professor at the Department of Computer Science of Tufts University.

 Hescott’s research interests include computational complexity, approximation algorithms, and computational biology.
 Most recently, he helped create a new metric of “closeness” for popular biological models.
 This work was used in the Dream Challenge for Disease Module Identification and received the “Best Performer” award.
 His students say that he works on using computer science to help cure human disease, he says he works on graphs.

 His favorite place to be is in the classroom.
 He is continually searching for new tools and analogies to help make computer science and programming accessible to all.
 His teaching tools include everything from rolls of paper towels to model Turing Machine tapes to nesting Tupperware containers and yarn for linked lists.